 Hair replacement is not recommended for the following patients:

-- Women with a diffuse, or wide-spread, pattern of hair loss
+- Women with a wide-spread pattern of hair loss.

-- Those who do not have sufficient "donor" sites (hair-bearing portions of the head from which hair-bearing skin is taken)
+- Those who do not have enough "donor" sites (hair-bearing portions of the head from which hair-bearing skin is taken).

 - Those whose hair loss is due to medication.